Scottsboro Boys

+The Scottsboro Boys in 1931.
+From left to right: Clarence Norris, Olen Montgomery, Andy Wright, Willie Roberson, Ozie Powell, Eugene Williams, Charlie Weems, Roy Wright, and Haywood Patterson.

-The Scottsboro Boys were nine African American male teenagers accused of raping two white women in 1931.
+The Scottsboro Boys were nine African American male teenagers accused of raping a young white woman and a 17-year-old white girl in 1931.
 The landmark set of legal cases from this incident dealt with racism and the right to a fair trial.
 The cases included a lynch mob before the suspects had been indicted, all-white juries, rushed trials, and disruptive mobs.
 It is commonly cited as an example of a legal injustice in the United States legal system.

 On March 25, 1931, two dozen people were "hoboing" on a freight train traveling between Chattanooga and Memphis, Tennessee.
 The hoboes were an equal mix of blacks and whites.
-A group of white teenage boys saw 18-year-old Haywood Patterson on the train and attempted to push him off, claiming that it was "a white man's train".
-A group of whites then gathered rocks and attempted to force all the black teenagers from the train.
-Patterson and the other black teenagers were able to ward off the group.
+A group of whites gathered rocks and attempted to force all the black teenagers from the train, but were unsuccessful.
 The humiliated white teenagers jumped or were forced off the train and reported to a nearby train master that they had been attacked by a group of black teenage boys.
 Shortly thereafter, the police stopped and searched the train at Paint Rock, Alabama and arrested the black teenage boys.
-Two young white women were also taken to the jail, where they accused the African American teenage boys of rape.
-The case was first heard in Scottsboro, Alabama, in three rushed trials, in which the defendants received poor legal representation.
-All but 14-year-old Roy Wright were convicted of rape and sentenced to death (the common sentence in Alabama at the time for black men convicted of raping white women), even though there was no medical evidence indicating that rape had taken place.
+Two young white females were also taken to the jail, where they accused the African American teenage boys of rape.